-The Company has evaluated subsequent events through the filing date of this Form 10-Q with the SEC, to ensure that this filing includes all appropriate footnote disclosure of events both recognized in the financial statements as of September 30, 2020, and events which occurred subsequently but were not recognized in the financial statements.
-Except as described below there were no other subsequent events which required recognition, adjustment to or disclosure in the financial statements.
+The Company has evaluated subsequent events through the filing date of this Form 10-Q with the SEC, to ensure that this filing includes all appropriate footnote disclosure of events both recognized in the financial statements as of December 31, 2020, and events which occurred subsequently but were not recognized in the financial statements.
+There were no subsequent events which required recognition, adjustment to or disclosure in the financial statements.